 No limit on yard waste if properly bundled nor canned.

-Large amounts of loose yard waste require an "Extraordinary Service" pickup.
+Large amounts of loose yard waste will require an "Extraordinary Service" pickup.

 Fee will be added to your utility bill.